SilkRose/Pony/stories/helpful-and-heartfelt/helpful-and-heartfelt.md

 *Baking, hmm… I know!
 It will go under 'L' because I Love to bake!
 Yeah.*

-The fourth book is: 'How to Tell if your Earth Pony Friend Likes you Back'.
+The fourth book is: 'How to Tell if Your Earth Pony Friend Likes You Back'.

 *That's ones tricky.
 How would you tell?*

 *I know, 'L' because I Like Twilight, a lot.*

-The fifth book is: 'How to get Closer Romantically to your Cute Best Friend, Who is a Pink Earth Pony Mare'.
+The fifth book is: 'How to get Closer Romantically to Your Cute Best Friend, Who is a Pink Earth Pony Mare'.

 *Wow, these books are oddly specific.*